Aid Reaches Papua New Guinea Landslide Site - UrduPoint

 Aid Reaches Papua New Guinea Landslide Site

+Supplies of food and medicine began arriving at the scene of a deadly landslide in Papua New Guinea Wednesday, with aid workers discovering children rendered mute by the shock of the disaster

-Port Moresby, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) Supplies of food and medicine were beginning to arrive at the scene of a deadly landslide in Papua New Guinea Wednesday, with aid workers discovering children rendered mute by the shock of the disaster.
+Port Moresby, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) Supplies of food and medicine began arriving at the scene of a deadly landslide in Papua New Guinea Wednesday, with aid workers discovering children rendered mute by the shock of the disaster.

-Papua New Guinea's government estimates that 2,000 people may be buried underneath a massive landslide that struck a thriving highland settlement in Enga province in the early hours of May 24.
+Papua New Guinea's government estimates that as many as 2,000 people may be buried underneath a massive landslide that struck a thriving highland settlement in Enga province in the early hours of May 24.

-After days of frantic digging with makeshift tools, only six bodies have been pulled so far from the mountain of churned-up earth.
+Only six bodies have so far been pulled from the mountain of churned-up earth after days of frantic digging with makeshift tools.

+Difficulties getting aid and supplies to the site -- and the speed of the government response -- has stoked a mix of desperation and frustration on the ground.

 Mourning locals have started carrying the dead away in immense "haus krai" funeral processions, collective outpourings of love and grief that can last for weeks.